alinesayef/Arduino-project/README.md

 To make modifications to the Fritzing .fzz file, you will need to donwload the Frtizing application from https://fritzing.org/.

 # License
-This software is subject to a license, please refer to the License file for mode information.
+This software is subject to a license, please refer to the license file for more information.